 Kula Cloth ™ was born during a trip to the Alpine Lakes Wilderness in Washington State.
 Anastasia Allison was enjoying a spectacular sunset over Robin Lakes, when she walked around a larch tree to discover... a giant pile of toilet paper.

 Upon returning home, she started researching Leave No Trace options for toilet paper in the wilderness.
-She discovered the concept of a 'p-cloth' and decided to give it a try (even though she had to admit - it sounded a little weird at first).
-She didn't like the idea of a bandana, so she bought a small piece of microfiber.
-This piece of fabric was a game changer for her - as a women's backpacking instructor for nearly 10 years, she started encouraging all of her students to use a p-cloth in the wilderness.
+She discovered the concept of a pee cloth and decided to give it a try (even though she had to admit - it sounded a little weird at first).
+She didn't like the idea of a bandana, so she bought a small blue piece of microfiber.
+This piece of fabric was a game changer for her - as a women's backpacking instructor for nearly 10 years, she started encouraging all of her students to use a pee cloth in the wilderness.

 A dream is born.

-As a joke, Anastasia started taking photos of her microfiber p-cloth in various spectacular wilderness settings.
-On the continental divide during a through-hike of the Wind River High Route, she thought, "I wish that looked cooler."
-Suddenly, she had the idea to design an intentional p-cloth for women - something that she could feel proud to wear on her pack.
+As a joke, Anastasia started taking photos of her blue microfiber pee cloth in various spectacular wilderness settings.
+She was taking a dramatic photo of her pee cloth on the Wind River High Route when she caught herself thinking, "I wish that looked cooler."
+Suddenly, she had the idea to design an intentional pee cloth for women - something that she could feel proud to wear on her pack.
 She wanted it to feel like an actual piece of gear, not just an afterthought 'rag' or a scrap of cloth.

 After nearly 3 years of obsessively researching (with ZERO experience in the textile industry and no clue how to use a sewing machine) and after hundreds of hours of field testing with over 30 adventurous women, she finalized the design and the Kula Cloth™ was born.